2. Becoming A Scuba Instructor

 Section 5: Rescue.

-Finally, if you successfully perform the rescue of an unconscious diver on the surface, your IE will be finished and you will be a PADI Dive Instructor.
+Finally, if you successfully perform the rescue of an unconscious diver on the surface, your IE will be finished and you will be a Scuba Instructor.

-However, if you fail to overcome any of the sections, rest easy!
-PADI allows you to retake the suspended exam sections within a maximum period of one year.
+However, if you fail to overcome any of the sections, which is extremely unlikely, rest easy!
+SDI & PADI allows you to retake the suspended exam sections within a maximum period of one year.
 In addition, you will only pay the fees for the failed parts and not the full exam.